Class 10 > Science Class 10 > Chapter Notes: Human Eye & Colourful World

 (iii) Advanced sunrise and delayed sunset.

-(v) Twinkling of stars.
+(iv) Twinkling of stars.

 (i) An object placed behind the fire or a hot surface appears to flicker when seen through the air.

-• The air above hot surface becomes hot and rises.
+• The air above the hot surface becomes hot and rises.
 The space is occupied by cool air.
 The refractive index of hot air is less than that of cool air.

-(ii) Stars when seen near the horizon appear slightly higher than their actual position due to atmospheric refraction.
+(ii) Stars, when seen near the horizon, appear slightly higher than their actual position due to atmospheric refraction.

-Human Eye & Colourful World Chapter Notes | Science Class 10
+Human Eye and Colourful World Class 10 Notes Science Chapter 10

 • So, the light coming from a star near the horizon has to travel from rarer to denser medium and it bends towards the normal.

-• As a result the star appears higher.
+• As a result, the star appears higher.

-(iii) Advanced sunrise
+(iii) Advanced sunrise and delayed sunset

-Human Eye & Colourful World Chapter Notes | Science Class 10
+Human Eye and Colourful World Class 10 Notes Science Chapter 10

-• When the sun is below horizon, the rays have to pass from rarer to denser medium.
+• When the sun is below the horizon, the rays have to pass from rarer to denser medium.

-• So rays bend towards the normal.
-As a result the sun appears higher than its actual position.
+• So, rays bend towards the normal.
+As a result, the sun appears higher than its actual position.

 (iv) Twinkling of stars